 Abstract.
-In this paper, we outline the different software agents that are used in IAMRescue team for the Robocup Rescue Simulation League 2010.
+In this paper, we outline the different software agents that are used by the IAMRescue team for the RoboCup Rescue Simulation League 2011.
 Specifically, we present a number of novel strategies that help our agents coordinate effectively within and across their respective ambulance, fire brigade and police force teams.
 For ambulance teams, we developed a dynamic scheduling mechanism for rescue operations.
-Furthermore, we designed police forces that strategically coordinate to remove blockades based on priority levels and effectively explore the space.
+Furthermore, we designed police forces that strategically coordinate to remove blockades based on priority levels.
 Finally, we designed our fire brigades to contain fires within blocks of buildings and prevent them from spreading to the more vulnerable blocks where there are more civilians at risk.
-The interplay of these different agents allows IAMRescue to be very efficient in managing fires, clearing roads and saving civilians.
+These strategies have been used successfully at RoboCup 2010 in Singapore, where the IAMRescue team achieved second place overall.